Fullmeals.

 Step 9: Simmer the Curry

-Cover the pot and let the curry simmer on medium flame for to allow the flavors to meld.
+Cover the pot and let the curry on medium flame for to allow the flavors to meld.

 Step 10: Thicken the Gravy

 In a small bowl, mix 1 tablespoon of all-purpose flour with a little water to create a smooth slurry.
-Pour this slurry into the simmering curry, stirring continuously to prevent lumps.
+Pour this slurry into the curry, stirring continuously to prevent lumps.
 This will help thicken the gravy.

 Step 11: Final Cooking